t-sin/mark/docs/language-design.md

     - image oriented
 - Some CL features are refined
     - case-sensitive characters
+    - nested package system
-    - package splitted standard features
+    - standard features consists of several packages
 - foreign function interface
 - core features are separated into each packages
 - compile feature (on a virtual machine)